 Mental Health and Addiction Treatment options are needed more during thee times of high stress.
-We are open, and beginning Monday will be offering HIPAA compliant Outpatient treatment as well.
+We are open, are offering HIPAA compliant Outpatient treatment as well.

 In the interest of protecting the health and safety of our patients, staff and our community, the following actions have been implemented at our Facility.